glendonC/glendonC/README.md

 </h1>

 <h3 align="center">
   I'm a student enrolled in the Master's of Data Science program at UT Austin!
 I hope to broaden my skillset and perspective through this technical program and apply it to my personal project, Hanguru.
 I will also be entering the Depository Trust and Clearing Corporation (DTCC) in their EDGE program starting July 2024, where I'll be working through different rotations as a Business Systems Analyst.
-Through this program, I am looking to gain practical experience both in the tech and business sectors so that by the time my rotations are done and I have completed my MSDS, I can explore the possibility of doing an MBA such that I can lead large scale technical projects in the future.
+Through this program, I am looking to gain practical experience both in the tech and business sectors so that by the time my rotations are done and I have completed my MSDS, I can explore the possibility of doing an MBA such that I can lead large scale technical projects in the future!
 </h3>